IT Project Management | By Duncan Haughey | Read time minutes

 Whether true or not, there can be less trust in the ability of an offshore team to resolve problems quickly than with a co-located team.
 There's little evidence I can find for this opinion, but I've observed this attitude numerous times in the past.

 It's easy to counter this view with a focus on problem-solving and fast response times.
 How?
-Establish a clear process for dealing with problems, and make sure the customer is informed all the way through the process.
+Establish a straightforward process for dealing with problems, and keep the customer informed throughout the process.

 Often, good ideas go unheard because people think it's not part of their role and not their place to speak up.
 There's no monopoly on good ideas, however.
 Team members should always say what they think (within reason, of course).